averath/leovegas-wallet/README.md

 ## Assumptions
 1. Players can only use one currency.
 2. Neither authorization nor authentication is provided.
-3. No player creation API is not provided so player is created when user wants to store money.
-4. Simplify process by merging DTO with Entity.
+3. Simplify process by merging DTO with Entity.

 ## Tests